alpine9000/amiga_examples/tools/imagecon/README.md

 **--output-mask**

-Output the binary bitplane data for use as a blitter source mask
+Output the binary bitplane data for use as a blitter source mask.
+Note: Be careful using this feature combined with color quantization.
+It's possible the transparent color might get quantized resulting in an bad mask.

 **--output-palette**